DocOfi/datasciencecoursera/Statistical_Inference/README.md

 - A index1.png file
 - A index2.png file

 The README markdown document is displayed by default by GitHub whenever you visit a GitHub repository.
 The document you are reading now is the README.md file.
-This README markdown document contains information about the content of this repo and instructions on how to use the content of this repo
+This README markdown document contains information about the content of this repo and instructions on how to use the content of this repo.

+The Tooth.Rmd document contains my first course project for this course in R markdown format.

+The Tooth.md document contains my first course project for this course in microsoft word format.

 The Tooth.docx document contains my first course project for this course in microsoft word format.